 Change Advisory Board (CAB)

-Change Advisory Board Members
+Change Advisory Board (CAB) Guests

-The role of the Change Manager in the change process is to authorize/approve all changes.
-The Change Manager also ensures that all activities to implement the change are undertaken in an appropriate manner and are documented and reviewed when completed.
+The role of the change manager in the change process is to authorize/approve all changes.
+The change manager also ensures that all activities to implement the change are undertaken in an appropriate manner and are documented and reviewed when completed.

 By Direction of the CIO: